mdi-group/.github/profile/README.md

 ## Materials Design and Informatics Group

-Applied machine learning for materials design and optimisation.
+Applied machine learning for materials design and optimisation

 An academic research group based in the [Department of Chemistry](https://www.ucl.ac.uk/chemistry/) at [University College London](https://www.ucl.ac.uk/chemistry/)